John Templeton Trading Strategy

 John Templeton, unlike many traders and investors, masterfully manages his risks through diversification.

-2) Act despite the panic
+2) Act despite panic

 John is precisely the representative of traders who always acts against the crowd and against the trend.